mikependon/RepoDB/README.md

 ## Introduction to RepoDb

 RepoDb provide certain features of both “micro-ORMs” and “macro-ORMs”.
 It helps the developer to simplify the “switchover” of when to use the “basic” and “advance” operations during the development.
-Read more information from our [wiki](https://github.com/mikependon/RepoDb/wiki) page.
+Read more from our [wiki](https://github.com/mikependon/RepoDb/wiki) page.

 ### It is high-performant